spun001/cs105-prj-phase3-potato/README.md

 _NOTE:_  We are currently working on interfacing the chrome driver to our Twitter Scraper.
 As a result, the Twitter Data is not printing into a CSV file.
 This note will stay on our README.md until the issue is fixed.
 Thank you!

 ### How to Run Phase 2 and Phase 3:
-* Download the files from the phase folders and run them on Jupyter.
+* Download the files from the phase folders and run them on Jupyter Lab.

 * _*DELETE LATER*_ _(include any dependencies, etc.)._